 - 3.2.10.
 Members shall be advised of details of nominees at least two weeks before the election takes place. - 3.2.11.
-If so determined by the Trustees, voting may be categorised according to the types of nominee detailed in 3.2.5 above, so that the correct number of Trustees in each category is elected. - 3.3.
-Meetings of the Council - 3.3.1.
+If so determined by the Trustees, voting may be categorised according to the types of nominee detailed in 3.2.5 above, so that the correct number of Trustees in each category is elected.

+3.3.
+Meetings of the Council

+- 3.3.1.
 The quorum for meetings of the Council shall be three or one half of the total number of Trustees (rounded up if necessary), whichever is the greater, or such larger number as may be decided from time to time by the Trustees, as set out in Article 38. - 3.3.2.
-Meetings shall be chaired by the President or, in his/her absence, the Past President.
+Meetings shall be chaired by the President or, in his/her absence, the President-Elect.
 If neither is present, the Trustees shall decide amongst themselves who shall chair the meeting (Article 40). - 3.3.3.
 Meetings shall normally be called by the Secretary, but any Trustee may call a meeting (Article 37). - 3.3.4.
+Meetings may be held electronically (Article 37).

+3.4.
+Responsibilities

-Meetings may be held electronically (Article 37). - 3.4.
-Responsibilities - 3.4.1.
-The Secretary shall be responsible for giving notice of meetings, preparing and circulating agendas in advance and for preparing and circulating minutes. - 3.4.2.
-The Treasurer shall be responsible for the Association's funds and its book-keeping, accounting and auditing services, including liaising with relevant staff. - 3.4.3.
-The President shall represent the Association externally and shall be the voice of the Association, and shall chair meetings. - 3.4.4.
-Responsibilities may be delegated to alternate Trustees or staff where appropriate. - 3.4.5.
-All responsibilities designated in this clause are subject to the delegation rules in 3.5 below. - 3.5.
-Delegation (Article 42) - 3.5.1.
+- 3.4.1.
+The Secretary shall be responsible for oversight of charity governance. - 3.4.2.
+The Treasurer shall be responsible for overseeing the Association's funds, book-keeping, accounting, and auditing services, including liaising with relevant staff, while ensuring that all trustees are provided with the necessary financial information to fulfill their collective responsibility for the proper management of the Association's finances.
+The President shall represent the Association externally and shall be the voice of the Association, and shall chair meetings of the Council. - 3.4.3.
+Responsibilities may be delegated to alternate Trustees or staff where appropriate. - 3.4.4.
+All responsibilities designated in this clause are subject to the delegation rules in 3.5 below.

+3.5.
+Delegation (Article 42)

+- 3.5.1.
 The Council may form committees consisting of members of the Association and may delegate specific aspects of the Association's work to such committees, subject to setting up formal terms of reference for such committees. - 3.5.2.
 Any such committee shall have at least one Trustee among its number. - 3.5.3.
 The Council shall have the authority to disband any such committee or dismiss any or all of its members. - 3.5.4.
 Each committee shall report to the Council through its chair. - 3.5.5.
-The current committee is the National Advisory Committee.

-- 3.5.6.
-The Trustees may also appoint members to other delegated roles as required, including a Meetings Secretary. - 3.5.7.
-The Trustees may delegate any of their powers or functions to anyone employed or engaged by the Trustees. - 3.5.8.
+The Trustees may also appoint members to other delegated roles as required,

+- including a Meetings Secretary. - 3.5.6.
+The Trustees may delegate any of their powers or functions to anyone employed or engaged by the Trustees. - 3.5.7.
 All delegations shall comply with any authorisation policy in force at the time. - 3.6.
 Retirement or removal of Trustees is governed by the Article 35.